 Q: What should I be doing?

-A: You should use the ISBT 128 terminology and develop an implementation plan if you do not already have one.
+A: You should use the ISBT 128 terminology and product code descriptions found on the ICCBBA website.
 The Resources section on this page contains helpful references.
-Sample implementation plans, other educational resources and sample labels may be found on the ICCBBA website.
+Other educational resources and sample labels may be found on the

 Q: What is the U.S. Food and Drug Administration's perspective on this topic?